proto-aiken-13/tp/docs/team/choonyan02.md

 - Helped manage the user stories.
 - Helped with the use cases for the features I implemented.
+- Helped create the UML diagram for InputParticipationSequenceDiagram.
+- Helped with explaining the process for Input Participation implementation.

 ### Contributions to Team-Based Tasks